 "We train people with disabilities such as single or double amputees, blind or visual problems, developmental issues such as autism, Asperger's syndrome, etc., and people in wheelchairs to sit-ski.
 And many people come here at the recommendation of a doctor or physical therapist after an injury or surgery has healed --- as a way to test out their recovered knee, for example, in a more controlled environment before barreling down a hill," Bry said.

-When it comes time to hit the revolving carpet, Bry said, beginners usually don't have a problem and find that it's much easier than snow because they don't know anything about skiing or snowboarding and just follow instruction.
+When it comes time to hit the revolving carpet, Bry said beginners usually don't have a problem and find that it's much easier than snow because they don't know anything about skiing or snowboarding and just follow instruction.
 "They usually have a fairly easy time learning the fundamentals and then building on those fundamentals thereafter," he said.

-Adventure Ski & Snowboard School is open for lesson, practice, conditioning, birthday parties and corporate events from October through March, with the possibility of extending the season into April depending on the snow.
+Adventure Ski & Snowboard School is open for lessons, practice, conditioning, birthday parties and corporate events from October through March, with the possibility of extending the season into April depending on the snow.
 If there is enough demand during the off-season, Bry said, he would consider opening by special arrangement.
-Throughout the season, the school is open Saturday and Sunday and, during peak season, on weekday afternoons and early evenings.
-The best way to contact the school for addition information, current hours of operation and for an appointment is to call 760-942-2188 or visit adventureski.com.
+Throughout the season the school is usually open on Saturday and Sunday, and during peak season, on weekday afternoons and early evenings.
+The best way to contact the school for additional information, current hours of operation and for an appointment is to call 760-942-2188 or visit www.adventureski.com.